Black Betty: Spiderbait version

-In 2004, Australian alternative rock band Spiderbait released a version of "Black Betty" as the lead single from their sixth studio album, Tonight Alright, on March 15.
+In 2004, Australian alternative rock band Spiderbait released a hard rock version of "Black Betty" as the lead single from their sixth studio album, Tonight Alright, on March 15.
 Produced by Sylvia Massy, this version is a faster re-working of Ram Jam's arrangement.
 The song was a hit in Australia, reaching number one on the ARIA Singles Chart in May 2004 to become Spiderbait's first number-one single in their home country.
-The song was released as Spiderbait's debut single in the United States on October 18, 2004, reaching number 32 on Billboard's Mainstream Rock Tracks chart in November of the same year.
+The song was released as Spiderbait's debut single in the United States on October 18, 2004, reaching No. 32 on Billboard's Mainstream Rock Tracks chart in November of the same year.
 The music video features the band performing the song on a moving flatbed truck while a black 1936 Dodge roadster circles around them.

 At the ARIA Music Awards of 2004, the song was nominated for Highest Selling Single and Best Video.
 Despite the song's success, Spiderbait's drummer, Kram, has considered their version of "Black Betty" a "fluke", as he wanted to perform three drum solos on the recording but was outvoted by the other band members.

 In May 2024, Spiderbait announced a national tour celebrating 20 years of their version of "Black Betty", alongside their 2004 album Tonight Alright.